annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 Note that all geometries should be specified under frames rather than in the root of the pre-annotation.
-3D geometries should be expressed in the lidar coordinate system in the single-lidar case but in the reference coordinate system in the multi-lidar case.
+3D geometries should be expressed in the lidar coordinate system in the single-lidar case, but in the reference coordinate system in the multi-lidar case.
+The rotation of cuboids should be the same as that in [exports](../openlabel/openlabel-format.md#rotation-of-cuboids).
 2D geometries should be expressed in pixel coordinates.
 See [coordinate systems](calibrations.md) for more information.

 ### Attributes